Start with ripe, healthy grapes. Keep your winery clean. Follow a few basic procedures. Keep your eyes open. Be patient.

 What they won’t tell you is that while it might not be complicated, it’s by no means easy.
 Every step along the way – in the vineyard, in the winery, in the cellar — is crucial.
 Good wine requires attention to detail.
 Great winemakers are perfectionists.

-So we have always been flattered when winemakers of the caliber you will find here in Elden Selections let us present their wines.
+So we have always been flattered when winemakers of the caliber you will find here in Elden Selections let us present their wines here on burgundywine.com.
 It’s no exaggeration to say that, for many of them, their tiny production is like a child that they have reared and nourished and sent out into the world, never to return.
 Visit our winemakers.

-And from that point on, from the moment it leaves the producer’s cellar here in Burgundy until it arrives at your door, no expense is spared to assure that our winemaker friends approve of how we treat their precious irreplaceable wine.
+And from that point on, from the moment it leaves the producer’s cellar here in Burgundy until it arrives at your door, no detail is overlooked.
+And that assures us that our winemaker friends approve of how we treat their precious irreplaceable wine.

 It all comes down to respect.
 Respect for the people.
 Respect for the work.
 Respect for Burgundy and its traditions.
 For the wine.
 For you.